Yankees CF Hicks on 10-day injured list with flexor strain

-NEW YORK (AP) — Yankees center fielder Aaron Hicks was placed on the 10-day injured list Sunday with a flexor strain in his right elbow, the latest blow to an injury-ravaged team leading the AL East nonetheless.
+NEW YORK (AP) — Yankees center fielder Aaron Hicks was placed on the 10-day injured list Sunday with a flexor strain in his right elbow, the latest blow to an injury-ravaged team leading the AL East by a wide margin.

-After getting hurt on a throw Saturday night, Hicks had an MRI on Sunday and New York considered the results pretty good news because the team feared he had a torn ligament that could require season-ending Tommy John surgery.
+After getting hurt on a throw Saturday night, Hicks had an MRI on Sunday and New York considered the results good news because the team feared he had a torn ligament that could require season-ending Tommy John surgery.

-Yankees manager Aaron Boone said Hicks will be shut down from throwing for a week to 10 days but is expected back this season — although it was too soon to project a timeframe.
-The ligament is intact, however, and Tommy John surgery has been ruled out.
+Yankees manager Aaron Boone said Hicks won’t throw for a week to 10 days, but the club is optimistic he’ll return this season — although it was too soon to project a timeframe.
+The ligament is intact, and surgery isn’t necessary.

+“I think we were all kind of worried that it at least could be that,” Boone said.
+“Now it’s just making sure it’s healed and recovered.”

 Hicks became the 16th player on the Yankees’ current injured list, joining a pair of slugging first basemen who just went down: Edwin Encarnación broke his right wrist when he was hit by a pitch Saturday, and Luke Voit has a sports hernia.